In an isolated area of Hotel Zone, not close to shops or restaurants

-The Holiday Inn is one of many all-inclusive resorts located in what is referred to as Cancun's Hotel Zone.
-While most resorts take up residence on the narrow stretch of land between the Nichupte Lagoon and Caribbean Sea, this hotel is situated at the very northern end, far from central restaurants and shops.
-The beach area here is also smaller than that at other resorts, and not the best spot for swimming due to an abundance of seaweed (unpleasant for its odor as well as its clutter).
+The Holiday Inn Cancun Arenas is one of many all-inclusive resorts located in what is referred to as Cancun's Hotel Zone.
+Most resorts occupy the narrow stretch of land between the Nichupte Lagoon and Caribbean Sea, but this hotel is situated at the very northern end, far from central restaurants and shops.
+The beach here is also smaller than that at other resorts, and not the best spot for swimming due to an abundance of seaweed (unpleasant for its odor as well as its clutter).
 There's a bus stop within walking distance outside the property that can take guests to more central areas of the Hotel Zone (and better beaches).
 Downtown Cancun is about a 20-minute drive, and it's a 40-minute drive to Puerto Morelos' quiet beaches and great snorkeling spots.
 Expect about a 25-minute drive to Cancun International Airport.

 Simple white rooms with private balconies, and suites with kitchenettes